Paulineaubry/SororIT/Onboarding.md

 # Vérifier les branches distantes disponibles
 git fetch origin

-# Créer la branche en local à partir de la distante /  Se placer sur sa branche
+# Créer la branche en local à partir de la distante
 git checkout -b We_can_do_it origin/We_can_do_it

+# Se placer sur sa branche
+git checkout We_can_do_it

 # Ajouter/modifier un modèle
 dbt run